dusunax/packages/npm-005/README.md

 ## {{title}}, {{username}}
 ```

-- use command line to generate the markup file
+- use command line to generate the markdown file
 - need to set up the directory first, by command line `--username` arguments
 - you can set up the title also.